Land Rover Tangi: History of armoured Land Rovers in Northern Ireland

 The Hotspur was immediately put into action and worked admirably.
 Myriad modifications were carried out over the years, including lining the vehicles' lower panels with sheets of polycarbonate to prevent the body panels from being dented during civil disorder.
 Metal grilles and rubber skirts were fitted around the lower perimeter of the vehicle to prevent projectiles being thrown under the body at officers who were sheltering behind, and also to prevent beer kegs being rolled under the vehicle in an attempt to immobilise it.

 By the end of 1983, 151 Hotspurs had also been fitted with a fire extinguishing system operated by the front seat passenger.
 In the event of the vehicle being hit by a petrol bomb, as was not uncommon during civil disorder, a dashboard button was pressed.
 This caused the heater blower and engine fan to switch off, and a fire extinguisher was automatically discharged through a series of pipes into the engine bay and over the windscreen and bonnet.

 The Hotspur was complemented by a more advanced armoured Land Rover called the Simba.
 This, rather than being a civilian Land Rover with armour bolted on, was a chassis which was fitted with a purpose built armoured steel body providing 360-degree protection against high velocity rifle fire, bricks, bottles, petrol bombs and small improvised explosive devices.

 However, due to the Simba's advanced and purpose built nature it was very slow to produce and the Hotspur Land Rovers were beginning to wear out, so a solution was needed to quickly get more armoured police vehicles on the streets.
-The answer was the Land Rover Tangi.
+The answer was the Land Rover Tangi, a name derived from the Swahili tangi, meaning "tank."